✕ Synopsys Completes Acquisition of WhiteHat Security Learn More

 Static Application Security Test (SAST) Audits combine automated tool-based scans with a source code review to systematically find critical software security vulnerabilities such as SQL injection, cross-site scripting, buffer overflows, and the rest of the OWASP Top 10.

-Security Design Review Audits
+Secure Design Review Audits

-Security Design Review (SDR) Audits evaluate the design of key security controls—including password storage, identity and access management, and use of cryptography—against industry best practices to determine whether any are misconfigured, weak, misused, or missing.
+Secure Design Review (SDR) Audits evaluate the design of key security controls—including password storage, identity and access management, and use of cryptography—against industry best practices to determine whether any are misconfigured, weak, misused, or missing.
 SDR Audits find system defects related to security controls in the design of the application; no testing or analysis of the application or code is performed.

 Code Quality Audits combine static analysis tools and manual code review to analyze code quality.
 Results are compared to industry benchmarks to assess quality, reusability, extensibility, and maintainability in proprietary code.
 Experts interpret the results and provide recommendations for addressing shortfalls in code quality.